CoachAsim/engineering-practicum-term-01-final-project-guide/data-loading-cleaning-visualization-guide.md

 Remember: Every great project started with simple steps.
 You've got this! 🌟

 Need more help?
 Keep experimenting and don't be afraid to ask questions!

-## What's Next? 🚀

-Try these challenges:
-1. Plot your own data in different ways
-2. Add colors and labels
-3. Tell a story with your plots
-4. Help others understand your work

 The best plots are ones that help solve real problems - what will you visualize? 😊